kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 Worthy interjects: 'Indeed the House is very notorious; why don't you frequent the India Arms?'
 <br><br>
 Flip replies: 'Because all the Fops and Beardless Boys of the Navy go there; besides, I think the husband too blind, and his wife has too much sight.
 But Tom Cragg and I were boatswain's mates together.
-As to it being a bawdy-house, that is no offence to me; for all houses in sea-ports have been reckoned so, ever since I pick'd oakum'.[^ref25]
+As to it being a bawdy-house, that is no offence to me; for all houses in sea-ports have been reckoned so, ever since I pick'd oakum'.[^ref24]
 <br><br>
 It is uncertain where the Three Mariners was but The India Arms was on the north side of King Street at its junction with Beach Street.
-One of the earliest references to the pub was in 1680 when the Inn Sign Tax was paid.[^ref26]
+One of the earliest references to the pub was in 1680 when the Inn Sign Tax was paid.[^ref25]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Sailors_drinking_in_a_crypt._Coloured_etching_by_W._Elmes._Wellcome_V0050176.jpg" label="Sailors drinking in a crypt" attribution="Coloured etching by W. Elmes.
 Wellcome Images via Wikimedia Commons" license="CC BY 4.0">

 Later in the play, the Crown, the Fleecer [sic] and the Mermaid are mentioned.
 The Fleece and The Crown were on Beach Street and the Mermaid which offered gaming was  on Middle Street.
 Mayor Thomas Powell was keen to crack down on vice in the town, and banned the selling of alcohol on the Lord's Day in 1703, including the sale of alcohol from Bum boats, which plied their trade between the ships and the shore.
-He also pasted Queen Anne's proclamation for suppressing vice and immorality on the doors of the public houses.[^ref 27 p162]
+He also pasted Queen Anne's proclamation for suppressing vice and immorality on the doors of the public houses.[^ref26]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2e/John_Moody_as_Commodore_Flip_in_%22The_Fair_Quaker_of_Deal%22_-_DPLA_-_ac3bc284097f028aec35d5181226d034.jpg" label="John Moody as Commodore Flip in The Fair Quaker of Deal" attribution="University Library, University of Illinois UrbanaChampaign, Public domain, via Wikimedia Commons">

 At the end of the first act, Mr Norris, the coxswain and a sailor are discussing having a prostitute for the night at Flip’s charge (expense).
 Mr Norris says:
 <br><br>
-'Ay, and so be clap'd : If he would force the Surgeon to cure us at the Government's Charge, it would be a mighty Encouragement to us; but our Rogue of a Loblolly Doctor, being not satisfied with his Twopences, must have a Note for two Months Pay for every Cure; and the last time the Ship was paid, between the Officers, and the Sailors, he swept above half the Ship's Company's Money into his own Hat'[^ref28] (p25).
+'Ay, and so be clap'd : If he would force the Surgeon to cure us at the Government's Charge, it would be a mighty Encouragement to us; but our Rogue of a Loblolly Doctor, being not satisfied with his Twopences, must have a Note for two Months Pay for every Cure; and the last time the Ship was paid, between the Officers, and the Sailors, he swept above half the Ship's Company's Money into his own Hat',[^ref27]
 <br><br>
 A fine was imposed on sailors by the Navy for treating venereal diseases at this period.
 It was not until the nineteenth century [Contagious Diseases Acts](/19c/19c-contagious-diseases) when women were stigmatised for the spread of venereal diseases.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/58/Men_of_war_caricature_1791.jpg" label="Men of War, caricature of sailors and prostitutes with the "Chatham to Gravesend tide coach" in the background.
 Published 1791" attribution="Scanned by H. Churchyard, Public domain, via Wikimedia Commons">

 After Shadwell's comedic yet bleak introduction to Deal and its vices, the Fair Quaker, Dorcas Zeal, presents a purer and contrasting side to life in the town.
-Deal in the late 17th century was a town of around 3000 inhabitants with about 500 communicants at the parish church of St Leonard.[^ref29] (p41 history of Deal) It had a Quaker community from at least the 1650s.[^ref 30 p118 The History of Deal] In a 1689 pamphlet entitled 'A Letter from a Friend in Noddy Land', attitudes to Quakerism are revealed: 'We took in divers Passengers as we passed down the Channel, some of which I shall name unto thee, because they may be of great use unto us in this place; there was (let me see) Humh—Thomas Giddybrains, Arthur Holderforth, Geofery Crackwit, Marmaduke Featherpate, and Humphrey Shakenoddle; besides some She-Friends that freely offered themselves with much chearfulness to accompany the Brethren into any Region whatsoever, for the sake of Propagating the Bull-and-Mouth Strain.[^ref31] (p48-9 “A Letter from a Friend in Noddy Land”.
+Deal in the late 17th century was a town of around 3000 inhabitants.[^ref28] It had a Quaker community from at least the 1650s.[^ref29] In a 1689 pamphlet entitled 'A Letter from a Friend in Noddy Land', prevailing attitudes to Quakerism are revealed: 'We took in divers Passengers as we passed down the Channel, some of which I shall name unto thee, because they may be of great use unto us in this place; there was (let me see) Humh—Thomas Giddybrains, Arthur Holderforth, Geofery Crackwit, Marmaduke Featherpate, and Humphrey Shakenoddle; besides some She-Friends that freely offered themselves with much chearfulness to accompany the Brethren into any Region whatsoever, for the sake of Propagating the Bull-and-Mouth Strain.[^ref30]
 <br><br>
 Dorcas invites Captain Worthy to visit her at the North End of town to renew his Vows of Sincerity.
 Not everyone is supportive of the Quaker presence in the town as Shadwell makes clear.
 Dorcas's sister Arabella says:
 <br><br>
 'Why, Sister, do you ever think to secure Worthy to yourself, with that senseless religion of your’s.
-He’ll certainly laugh at the Pleats and Folds of your Sarsnet Hood, and the diminuative air of your flat Cap.'[^ref32] (p21)
+He’ll certainly laugh at the Pleats and Folds of your Sarsnet Hood, and the diminuative air of your flat Cap.'[^ref31]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/a/a1/Catherine_Payton_Phillips.jpg" label="Caherine Payton Phillips, 1750 wearing Quaker cap">

 Dorcas accuses her sister of being 'of the Church belonging to the Wicked' and Arabella threatens to flirt with Worthy to annoy her sister.
 Another character, Jennie Private, impersonates Dorcas, saying:
 <br><br>
-'Well, if I do not act the Babe of Grace, the formal Quaking Saint, with as much outside Sanctity, as a new enter'd Nun, or an old Mother Abbess, I'll be content to truss up like James Nailor'.[^ref33] [p34]
+'Well, if I do not act the Babe of Grace, the formal Quaking Saint, with as much outside Sanctity, as a new enter'd Nun, or an old Mother Abbess, I'll be content to truss up like James Nailor'.[^ref32]
 <br><br>
 Jennie is referring to the occasion when Quaker James Nayler rode into Bristol in 1656 being hailed as Christ by a following of semi-clad women.
 <br><br>
 It is evident that Shadwell understood prevailing attitudes to Quakerism.
-Rovewell says to Worthy's liuetenant, Sir Charles Pleasant, who is trying to convince Dorcas that Worthy is 'worthy':'And when we have done that, good Sir, you may troop to the Bull and Mouth again, without this She Friend's Money'.
-The Bull and Mouth was a Quaker meeting house at St Martin Le Grand, London and Sir Charles is suggesting that Worthy will have to become a Quaker if he marries.
+Rovewell says to Worthy's liuetenant, Sir Charles Pleasant, who is trying to convince Dorcas that Worthy is 'worthy':'And when we have done that, good Sir, you may troop to the Bull and Mouth again, without this She Friend's Money'.[^ref33] The Bull and Mouth was a Quaker meeting house at St Martin Le Grand, London and Sir Charles is suggesting that Worthy will have to become a Quaker if he marries.

 In the meantime, Mizen has ‘barbarous’ designs on Dorcas and declares,
 <br><br>